mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 Below is reported a screenshot of the section that is going to be deprecated:

 [![Mia Platform Advanced Section - Fast Data section highlighted in orange](./img/10.5/advanced_section_fast_data.jpg)]

-#### PR update topics are now editable

-The PR update topic table inside each Projection page now allows topics to be updated.

 ### Bug Fix